SandhiyaKumar-18/Nutrition-Analyzer/README.md

 # Nutrition Analyzer For Fitness Enthusiast

 Nutrition Analyzer is a user-friendly tool designed to help users find the nutritional value of various fruits.
-This project aims to promote healthier dietary choices by providing detailed nutritional information about fruits in an easy-to-access format.
+This project aims to promote healthier dietary choices by providing detailed nutritional information about fruits in an easy-to-access format.🍎🍌🥝

 ![Logo](banner.png)